X-CARVE WIRING INSTRUCTION

 Wire up the power supply.
 First connect the mains lead: brown to L, Blue to N, yellow/green to earth.
 Next, connect red wire coming from the 4-core wire to V+ terminal and black to V- terminal.
 It should look like this:

 Connect green and white wires from the 4-core wire to the X-Controller.
-Green wire goes to Spindle (PWM) and white wire goes to GND:
+The green wire goes to Spindle (PWM) and white wire goes to GND:

 Easel project for this mount can be found here: